 Everyday Adventures is arranged in sections with intriguing titles, like “Follow your Senses”, or “Challenge Yourself”.
 And there is a thematic index showing, for instance, “group adventures”, “eco-friendly” or “no-cost adventures”.
 As always with Lonely Planet books, there are fascinating snippets of loosely-related information, such as “Hangover tour” (cures for sore heads from around the world) or “the myth of the minotaur”.
 One of the great things about trying something new is that you’re bound to learn something along the way…

 Some of the activities are easier to incorporate if you live or work in a city, and could be a bit of a challenge if you spend your days in a more rural location.
 But there are plenty of ideas that can be used anywhere and, with a bit of imagination, most of the acitivies could be adapted to your circumstances.

 Really, that is what this book is about.
 It is a starting point, a device for firing the imagination.
 By the time you’ve worked your way through the 50 challenges in this book, you’re likely to have come up with another 50 ideas of your own… You will have found new places to eat and drink, new places to hang out, and probably new activities as well.
 But, like any good travel experience, it is mostly it is about stretching the mind… and the imagination.

-Everyday Adventures is available in the Lonely Planet shop, price £12.99.
+Everyday Adventures is available in paperback and ebook formats.